What You Should Know

 - Only certain central University officials may accept gifts.
-Please refer to the Gift Administration policy for further details.
+Please refer to the Gift Administration Policy for further details.

-- Gifts are recorded and entered into the University’s accounting systems so that use of the money can be tracked.
+- Gifts are recorded and entered into the University’s accounting systems so use of the money can be tracked.

 Appropriate Documentation for Term Gifts

 Gifts come in various forms, for example, checks, securities, and gifts-in-kind.
 Term gifts are predominantly cash and checks.
 Any gift and its accompanying documentation is sent to Alumni and Donor Records (ADR) or to Corporate Engagement and Foundation Relations (CEFR).